All Love

 Even when something does not feel right, we do not always leave.

-- we are afraid of being alone
+We stay because we are afraid of being alone.

+Sometimes, we confuse potential with reality.
 We hold on to what something could be, instead of seeing what it actually is.
+We stay for the person we hope they will become, not the person they actually are right now.

 How to Move Toward Healthier Love